-Like most legal questions, whether an offensive bumper sticker will be considered illegal depends on the details.
-Generally though, so long as the bumper sticker isn't obscene, or pornographic, or blocking your view, then in all likelihood, it's covered under the First Amendment's free speech protections.
+Like most legal questions, whether your state government considers an offensive bumper sticker illegal depends on the details.
+Generally though, as long as the bumper sticker isn't obscene, pornographic, or blocking your view, then it's likely covered under the First Amendment's free speech protections.

-Unfortunately, figuring out what is obscene isn’t as easy as figuring out what's offensive.
-And as a result, unbelievable news stories pop up about people (okay maybe just one guy from Florida) with their cars adorned with the phrase "I EAT A**" getting arrested for refusing to remove it.
-Yes, that really just happened to one Florida man who thought it'd be funny to adorn his pickup with a window decal sharing TMI with the world.
+Unfortunately, figuring out what is obscene isn't as easy as figuring out what's offensive (typically left to individual preference).
+As a result, unbelievable news stories pop up about people (okay maybe just one guy from Florida) with their cars adorned with the phrase "I EAT A--" getting arrested for refusing to remove it.
+Yes, that really happened to one Florida man who thought it'd be funny to adorn his pickup with a window decal sharing TMI with the world.

-While parents may rue the day their children see that window decal and have to answer the "what does that mean" question, the criminal charges against Dillon Webb were dropped at the first sign he was contesting it.
-Now, Webb is considering firing back with a lawsuit of his own.
-Webb was actually arrested after he refused an officer's order to remove the last S from his "I EAT A**" window decal.
+While parents may rue the day their children see that window decal and have to answer the "What does that mean?" question, the criminal charges against Dillon Webb were dropped at the first sign he was contesting it.
+Webb fired back with a lawsuit of his own, which is still working its way through the courts.
+Webb was actually arrested after he refused an officer's order to remove the last S from his "I EAT A--" window decal.